 With the cabins’ continual increase in size, it soon became evident that the focus was going to have to change.
 Many customers wanted to live in them full time.
 Becoming weary of turning these folks away, Dave pursued the licensing, engineering, and paperwork required to begin building modular homes, which would be built to residential code, inspected, and approved during factory construction.
 The first modular home built under the program was completed in the fall of 2009.

 In the next few years the residential segment of the business began to gain momentum, as dealers began to display new models, and deliver and install these homes in their surrounding areas.
 Floor plans for the Frontier, Settler and Pioneer were adapted to include laundries and mud rooms.
 These models were a great fit for couples looking for single-floor living.
 Homes with high ceilings and loft areas became a regular request that was not being fulfilled.
 To answer the call, the Mountaineer series was introduced in the fall of 2011, opening a whole new realm of possibilities, with high ceilings and an abundance of glass.

 In the spring of 2012 an additional construction bay was added to the factory.
 This portion was built taller and deeper to accommodate the construction of larger buildings with higher rooflines, and also included an area for pre-finishing materials.

 A second expansion to the factory was planned for the summer of 2016.
 Before the expansion began, a flood of residential orders were received.
 In response, the playhouse & storage shed line were shuttered in March of 2016, narrowing the focus and allowing the factory to operate more efficiently.

-Today we employ approximately 20 employees, and have built homes for 14 states.
+Today we employ more than 20 employees, and have built homes for 14 states.
 Our team is committed to providing cabins and homes with repeatable and dependable quality.
 We have been richly blessed on this journey, and are excited to see what is yet in store!